vigneshshanmugam/image-size-loader/README.md

 # image-size-loader

-Webpack image loader with some extra informations on the image.
+A webpack image loader with extra size info for image.

 ## Usage